apache/flink-kubernetes-operator/docs/content.zh/docs/operations/plugins.md

 ## Custom Parallelism Alignment Modes

 The autoscaler aligns a vertex's computed target parallelism to the number of key groups (keyBy) or source partitions to reduce data skew.
-The built-in modes (`BALANCED`, `EVENLY_SPREAD`, `OFF`) are selected by name through `job.autoscaler.scaling.alignment.mode`.
-A custom alignment mode can also be provided as a plugin by implementing the `AlignmentMode` SPI.
+The built-in modes (`BALANCED`, `EVENLY_SPREAD`, `OFF`) are selected by name through `job.autoscaler.scaling.parallelism-alignment.mode`.
+A custom alignment mode can also be provided as a plugin by implementing the `ParallelismAlignmentMode` SPI.
 Custom modes are discovered through the [Plugins](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/filesystems/plugins) mechanism when running inside the Kubernetes operator, and through the standard Java `ServiceLoader` mechanism when running with `flink-autoscaler-standalone`.
 In both cases the implementation class must be registered in `META-INF/services`.

-All `job.autoscaler.*` keys related to custom alignment modes also support the legacy `kubernetes.operator.`-prefixed form as a fallback (for example, `kubernetes.operator.job.autoscaler.scaling.alignment.mode`).
+All `job.autoscaler.*` keys related to custom alignment modes also support the legacy `kubernetes.operator.`-prefixed form as a fallback (for example, `kubernetes.operator.job.autoscaler.scaling.parallelism-alignment.mode`).
 The canonical key takes precedence on overlap.

 The following steps demonstrate how to develop and use a custom alignment mode.

-1. Implement `org.apache.flink.autoscaler.alignment.AlignmentMode`:
+1. Implement `org.apache.flink.autoscaler.alignment.ParallelismAlignmentMode`:
     ```java
     package org.apache.flink.autoscaler.alignment;

     /** Custom alignment mode snapping the computed parallelism down to the nearest divisor. */
-    public class CustomAlignmentMode implements AlignmentMode {
+    public class CustomAlignmentMode implements ParallelismAlignmentMode {

         /** Apply to every vertex, not only the source and keyBy vertices the built-ins handle. */
         @Override